Valeriy-Burlaka/TW-Bot/README.md

 1. Language-specific data is controlled in 'bot.app.locale.py'.
 2. Server-specific data (server speed, etc.) is controlled in 'settings.py'.

+To automatically handle the CAPTCHA, bot uses Antigate service (antigate.com), so valid Antigate API key should be set in 'settings.py'.

 To run the bot:

 1. Python3 is needed.